TrueLayer/truelayer_mcp/README.md

 ## Features

-- Generate TrueLayer access tokens
+The integration allows an AI assistant to execute some of the TrueLayer actions directly from the assistant chat.

+These functions allow you to perform common payment operations like retrieving account information, creating payment links for customers, sending payouts to beneficiaries, and reviewing transaction history.

+Here are specific TrueLayer functions that an AI assistant can call for you once the MCP server is installed:

+- Get merchant account details
+- List transaction history
 - Create payouts to external accounts
 - Generate payment links for banking transactions
 - Retrieve payment details
-- List transaction history
-- Get merchant account details

 ## Setup